Restaurant Guide

 The Coronet

-INSIDER TIP: Check out their calendar for interesting movie and entertainment eventsQ
+INSIDER TIP: Check out their calendar for interesting movie and entertainment events.

 For the latest on Tucson’s food scene check out Tucson Foodie and Edible Baja.
 Or if you’d rather have an interactive experience, try the Taste of Tucson food and walking tour!